 Severe, high-grade sprain injuries and most forms of degenerative hyperextension are usually treated by fusion of the carpal joint.
 This procedure is called pancarpal arthrodesis.
 Pancarpal arthrodesis involves the fusion of the forelimb (antebrachium) with the paw across the carpal joint using a combination of plates and screws.
 We have led the field in the development of new technologies of internal and external skeletal fixation in this arena.

 If a diagnosis of immune-mediated polyarthritis is made, the treatment is usually medical.
-Rarely, some dogs and cats require fusion of their carpal joints if they are affected by severe polyarthritis.
+Rarely, dogs and cats require fusion of their carpal joints if they are affected by severe polyarthritis.